nplrkn/alsoran/documentation/howto/free5GC-testing.md

 cargo run --bin gnbdu-sim
 ```

 In terminal 2, hit Ctrl-C to finish the tcpdump.
-You can now view it in Wireshark.
+You can now view `alsoran.pcap` in Wireshark.
 The 'Malformed Packet' errors are a known problem.

 To clean up,
 - Ctrl-C in terminal 3 to shut down Alsoran
+- `fg` and Ctrl-C in terminal 3 to shut down Redis, and `rm dump.rbd` to clean up its saved state
 - in terminal 1, `kill $(jobs -p)` to terminate the free5GC network functions that are running in the background
 - `sudo service mongodb stop` to terminate MongoDB.